North Adelaide Football Club (1881–1888): Adelaide and Suburban Association Premiers 1885-1886

+SAFA 1887-1888

-At a meeting held on 13 March 1888, after adopting a recommendation to merge with the Ariel Club, it was also unanimously agreed by members to also renamed the Club from Hotham to North Adelaide for 1888 season.
+At a meeting held on 13 March 1888, after adopting a recommendation to merge with the Ariel Club, it was also unanimously agreed by members to also renamed the club from Hotham to North Adelaide for 1888 season.
 The club would also add a blue hoop to their red and white guernseys and wear blue and white hose (so as not to clash with the new club Medindie whose colours were also Red and White).
+They were also strengthen by the inclusion of several members of the old 1887 West Adelaide whose colours had also been Red, White and Blue.

+Merger with Adelaide and Resignation from SAFA (1889 - 1894)

-At North Adelaide’s Annual General Meeting on 13 March 1889 it was resolved for officials to have merger discussions with the Medindie Club.
+At North Adelaide’s Annual General Meeting on 13 March 1889 it was resolved for officials to have merger discussions with the Medindie Club which had joined the SAFA the previous season.

-However, on 25 March 1889 the club dissolved following a merger with the Adelaide Club for the 1889 Season.